amymcgovern/pyparrot/docs/index.rst

 Welcome to pyparrot's documentation!
 ====================================
 pyparrot is designed to program Parrot Mambo and Parrot Bebop 2 drones using python.
-This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
+This interface was developed to teach kids of all ages (K-20) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!